 Students hold copyright to their thesis even when agreements have been reached with other parties regarding ownership of some parts of the research material.
 Careful attention must be paid to any previous agreements signed regarding ownership of research findings.
 Consultation with the Office of Research Services and the CGPS is recommended if there are any questions regarding patentable or commercializable material.

-Students are reminded that they are required to respect standards of academic honesty and intellectual property in the case of all material used in the thesis.
+Students are reminded that they are required to respect standards of academic integrity and intellectual property in the case of all material used in the thesis.
 In order to do this, it is usually sufficient to use notes and bibliographical references.
 When use is made of a substantial part of a source work, it is necessary to obtain prior permission from the author.
 Definition of a "substantial part of a work" depends on several factors, principally the quantity and quality of the portion taken and the economic impact of the ability of the copyright owner to profit from the exploitation of the work.
 In some instances, copying even a short excerpt may be sufficient to constitute infringement.
-A policy statement on the Intellectual Property Rights of Graduate Students is currently in an advanced stage of preparation.

 Remember at all times that plagiarism is a serious offence and could jeopardize an entire academic career.
-Plagiarism is the representation as one's own of any idea or ideas, expressions of an idea, or the work of another author.
+Plagiarism is the presentation of the work or idea of another in such a way as to give others the impression that it is the work or idea of the presenter.

 Bound copy of thesis